Emdebian Grip

 Emdebian Grip is a discontinued small-footprint Linux distribution based on and compatible with Debian.
-Compared to Debian, it provides more fine-grained control over the package selection, size, dependencies and content, enabling that way creation of small and efficient Debian packages for use on resource-limited embedded systems.
-As a result, reduced installation size is one of the main benefits coming from the Emdebian Grip.
+Compared to Debian, it provides more fine-grained control over the package selection, size, dependencies and content, enabling that way the creation of small and efficient Debian packages for use on resource-limited embedded systems.
+As a result, reduced installation size is one of the main benefits coming from Emdebian Grip.

 As of 13 July 2014, the Emdebian Grip project is terminated with no available updates or planned new releases, leaving the version 3.1, which is based on Debian 7.1 ("wheezy"), as the no longer supported latest stable release.

 Overview

 Emdebian Grip re-packs .deb package files made available by Debian, removing unneeded files such as man pages, info documents, documentation, and unwanted translation files.
 As such, Emdebian Grip is a Debian distribution builder; the emgrip command (from the emdebian-grip package) processes a .deb package compiled for any of the architectures supported by Debian and generates an equivalent Emdebian Grip package.
 That way, the binaries, maintainer scripts and dependencies of the original Debian packages are left untouched, but the overall size and the installation footprint of the packages are reduced.

 Packages created by Emdebian Grip are not recompiled, so they are completely binary compatible with Debian.
 As a result, Emdebian Grip maintains as much compatibility as possible with Debian; it is even possible to mix Emdebian and Debian packages, or even to migrate an existing Debian system to Emdebian Grip.